vendramin/vendramin.github.io/grants.md

 * 2022-2024.
 [Feodor Lynen Research Postdoctoral Fellowship](https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/feodor-lynen-research-fellowship).
 Carsten Dietzel.

 ### Funding obtained for visitors
+* 2025: Francqui VUB-Leerstoel for István Heckenberger, from 2025 to 2026.
+* 2025: VUB-Leerstoel for Nicolás Andruskiewitsch, from 2025 to 2026.
 * 2024: Be'eri Greenfeld, Scientific Stay in Flanders (V507824N), from 24/11 to 05/1.
 * 2023: Ilaria Colazzo, Scientific Stay in Flanders (V512223N), from 9/11 to 17/12.